Bello-Bello/teaching-materials/README.md

 - [Genome assembly: lecture + Jupyter notebook / assignment](https://github.com/algbio/Introduction-to-Applied-Bioinformatics).
 There were part of a course named "Introduction to Applied Bioinformatics", targeted to Life Science Informatics students

-All the materials are released under the X license.
-You you use them, please sign the guestbook, by leaving a comment here: https://github.com/algbio/teaching-materials/issues/1#issue-590171328
+Unless specified otherwise, all the materials are released under the X license.
+I

+f you use them, please sign the guestbook, by leaving a comment here: https://github.com/algbio/teaching-materials/issues/1#issue-590171328